falcosecurity/event-generator/README.md

 ### Generate System Call activity
 The `syscall` collection performs a variety of suspect actions detected by the [default Falco ruleset](https://github.com/falcosecurity/rules/tree/main/rules).

+Note that only actions for [stable rules](https://github.com/falcosecurity/rules/blob/main/rules/falco_rules.yaml) are enabled by default.
+To enable all other actions, use the `--all` option.

 ```shell
 $ docker run -it --rm falcosecurity/event-generator run syscall --loop
 ```